Sarah Yantakosol Gayer

 • Women’s International Shipping & Trading Association (WISTA) – Hot Maritime Topics (2017)

-She has also spoken at the U.S. Court of Appeals for the Ninth Circuit, the Maine State Bar Association, and other professional forums, reinforcing her reputation as a trusted voice in maritime law.
+She has spoken on admiralty and maritime law in Miami, New Orleans, New York, San Diego, San Francisco, the U.S. Court of Appeals for the Ninth Circuit, the Maine State Bar Association, and other professional fora, reinforcing her reputation as a trusted voice in maritime law.

 Professional Background